Role of Kidney

 4. Control of the Body’s Chemical and Fluid Balance

 The waste by-product of this filtering process, as previously mentioned, is called urine.
 When the kidneys fail to function properly, waste products which should be eliminated in the urine are retained in the blood.
 This results in a very serious condition known as uremia.
-Symptoms of uremia include nausea, weakness, fatigue, disorientation, shortness of breath and swelling in the arms and legs.
+Symptoms of uremia can be expressed in every organ of the body and includes nausea, weakness, fatigue, disorientation, shortness of breath and swelling in the arms and legs.

 Some of the waste products that build up in the blood can be measured and their increased concentration can be used to evaluate the seriousness of the problem.
 The substance most commonly measured for this purpose is called creatinine.
 This substance is a waste product that results from the metabolism in the muscle tissues.
 Kidney disease is often associated with high levels of creatinine.